Sarah-Hesham-2022/Customer-Personality-Analysis/README.md

 4. Customers tend to spend & purchase more can be worked upon (Like more deals, better more

-variable products etc) to benefit the company.
+variable products etc. ) to benefit the company.

 5. Senior Customers should be connected with company in some or other ways.